Jigyansu-Nanda/Data-Structures-and-Algorithms/13. Graph/05. Cycle Detection in Graphs/2. Detect Cycle in a directed Graph/3. using Colors/README.md

 ### Advantages of using colors
  - This method takes less space than other methods (Kahn's BFS based, Recursion Stack based).
  - This method can be used to find number of cycles in the graph.
- - This method can be used print any or all the cycles in the graph.
+ - This method can be used print any or all the cycles in an undirected graph.

 ### Code
 ```java